Nont18/community-webapp/README.md

         - access the phone call lists
         - post, edit, delete to the community
         - comment to the post
+        - access to see the dorm map

     Admin :
-        - Can delete some post
+        - Can delete any posts
-        - Can delete user from System
+        - Can delete user from the system
+        - have user management page
-        - Can create give some data to system
+        - Add some data to community

-Things you may want to cover:
+Things you may want to cover :

 * Ruby version 3.2.2